manueljun17/video-center-3.4/README.md

 ### Case 1.5.
 When an old user re-visits chat website. he has username and roomname 'lobby'.

 * he has 'username' and
-    * his old room is 'empty roomname'
+    * his old roomis ( programmactially ) 'empty roomname'
     * his new room is 'lobby'.
 * he joins 'lobby'.
 * he informs 'lobby users'.

 ### Case 1.6.
 An old user revisit.
 He has username and roomname 'Room A'.

 * his
-    * old room is 'empty roomname'
+    * old room is ( programmactially ) 'empty roomname'
     * new room is 'Room A'
 * he enters his room 'Room A'.
+* he informs 'lobby room users'.
-* he informs 'Room A'. ( Do not inform 'lobby users' )
+* he informs 'Room A users'.

 ### Case 2.
 When a user named 'A' creates a room named 'Room A'.